processing/processing-pi-website/content/tutorial/capacitive-touch-keyboard/index.md

 We will use "oscillators" and "envelopes" from the new sound library to synthesize various sounds.

 {{% message title="Concepts used to synthesize sound in Processing" %}}
-While the concepts behind generating sound from Processing using the sound library go outside of the scope of this tutorial, you can take a look at another excellent tutorial that is a part of the book titled "Processing: A Programming Handbook for Visual Designers and Artists
-" and is available online: https://processing.org/tutorials/sound/
+While the concepts behind generating sound from Processing using the sound library go outside of the scope of this tutorial, you can take a look at another excellent tutorial that is a part of the book titled "Processing: A Programming Handbook for Visual Designers and Artists" and is available online: https://processing.org/tutorials/sound/
 {{% /message %}}

-Now that we have the main components covered, let's get to making your own capacitive touch keyboard!
+Now that we have the main components and concepts covered, let's get to making your own capacitive touch keyboard!

 # Making the capacitive touch keyboard

 Here's the order of steps that we'll be looking at: